luciocs/para-casa-inclusivo/README.md

 🇺🇸 🇺🇸 🇺🇸

-# Welcome to PARA CASA INCLUSIVO
+# PARA CASA INCLUSIVO

 *Version: 0.1*
 *Authors: Nathalie Brasil and Lucio Santana*

 PARA CASA INCLUSIVO is a tool that leverages Artificial Intelligence and ChatGPT for the cause of inclusion!
 Designed to assist educators and students in creating and adapting homework assignments according to diverse learning needs.
 Whether you are a teacher looking to make assignments more inclusive or a student seeking personalized adaptations, PARA CASA INCLUSIVO is here to help!

 ## Features